|Nutritional Guidelines (per serving)|

 - 1/2 cup granulated sugar

-- 2 cups all-purposeflour, 9 ounces
+- 9 ounces all-purpose flour

-Heat the oven to 300 F / 150 C / Gas 2.
+Heat the oven to 300 F.

 Cream the butter and sugar until light and fluffy.

 Bake at 300 F for 30 to 40 minutes, until just lightly browned.